cceh/capitularia/docs/_sources/overviews/collation_tool.rst.txt

 We aim to rewrite all the functionality we need of CollateX in Python or Javascript and then drop the dependency on CollateX.

-The Wordpress cap-collation-user plugin delivers the Javascript client to the user.
+The Wordpress collation plugin delivers the Javascript client to the user.
 After that, all communication happens directly between the client and the application server.